EvanIsCoolAndEpic/photo-jam-bot/README.md

 ## Where I'm at

 The tournament logic is here, along with a small adapter for reading Discord reactions.
-There's no running bot in this repo yet: no commands, automatic posts, or saved tournaments.
-The demo runs a 21-photo tournament with made-up scores and votes.
+The test currently runs a 21-photo tournament with made-up scores and votes for flagging.

 I want the bracket to be predictable enough that I can explain why someone advanced.
 Getting that right matters more to me at this stage than adding commands around it.

 ## Rules I'm going with

 - Three judge scores per photo, each from 1–10.
 Total score decides seeding, then median.
-Exact ties get shuffled.
-I don't want submission order quietly deciding the bracket.
+Exact ties get shuffled (TODO: make fix).
 - Better seeds get the byes.
-With 21 photos, that means five preliminary matches and 11 photos going straight through.
+With 21 photos (as an example), that means five preliminary matches and 11 photos going straight through.
 - Once the bracket is set, it stays set.
 Winners follow their branch; A/B placement can change without changing who they face.
 - One vote per person.
 React to both photos and neither vote counts.
 Bots and explicitly excluded voters don't count either.
-Raw reaction totals aren't enough.
 - A tied match goes to the better seed, including 0–0.
 That's the tiebreak I'm using for now.
 - A bad tally should fail the whole update.
-I don't want half a round changed because the last match had invalid data.
+I don't think this would happen but it'll just stop it so i can input the scores myself. wallahi that never happens.

 ## Run it